Lush forests surrounded by Orangutans. Majestic waterfalls nestled at the foot of volcanoes. Historic temples only recently discovered.

-If you’re looking for the most famous landmarks of Indonesia, you’ve come to the right place.
+If you’re looking for the most famous landmarks in Indonesia, you’ve come to the right place.

 Here’s an overview of some of the best Indonesia landmarks that should be on your Indo travel itinerary.

-Iconic natural wonders: Kelimutu Crater Lakes in Flores, Tanjung Puting National Park in Central Kalimantan, Raja Ampat in Sulawesi.
+- Indonesia Iconic landmarks: Kelimutu Crater Lakes in Flores, Tanjung Puting National Park in Central Kalimantan, Raja Ampat in West Papua Province.

 Nestled on the east of Flores Island lies one of the most spectacular landmarks in Indonesia: The Kelimutu Crater Lakes.